 Emotional Stages After A Divorce

 - Denial: When your inner self is unable to accept the fact that this very large part of your life is ending, it is normal to resort to denial to escape from the painful reality that your marriage is over.
 You may not initially be able to accept the fact that you are divorced.
-You will keep on questioning yourself, “Why had this happened to me?”
-“What have I done to deserve this?”
-You will feel helpless that you cannot control your destiny.
+You may keep on questioning yourself with, “Why has this happened to me?” or “What have I done to deserve this?”
+You may feel helpless that you cannot control your destiny.

 - Your views towards life change: You can divide your life into two parts — before divorce and after divorce.
 You will no longer be the naive person whose happiness depended on your partner.
 Instead, you will be practical in life; you will be more open, more patient, sometimes cynical and sometimes philosophical.
 But overall, you will gain the confidence that if you could go through a divorce and survive, you can face anything in life.
 You are now the agent in creating your own happiness.

-- You will have to take care of kids: Divorce involving children can be tougher as you have to explain to them the situation and soothe their pain when you yourself do not know how to go on.
+- You will have to take care of your kids: Divorce involving children can be tougher as you have to explain to them the situation and soothe their pain when you yourself do not know how to go on.
 If the kids are staying with you, then you need to take up the dual role of becoming the mother and father, which can be quite challenging.

 You will go through an emotional upheaval after divorce, and would not know if happiness will ever come back into your life.